Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

 What we are doing is not very polite, but it is still important to be aware of its capabilities.

 ### User agents
 As we learned in robots.txt, you can bypass websites restrcitions by using a different [user agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
 A user agent is a characteristic string that lets servers and network peers identify the application, operating system, vendor, and/or version of the requesting user agent.
 You can do so by modifying the robot user agent in the settings file.
-You can even trick websites into believing that you are google.
+You can even trick websites into believing that you are [Google](https://developers.google.com/search/docs/advanced/crawling/overview-google-crawlers?hl=en&visit_id=637420217784273211-1628247958&rd=1).
 ```
 # Crawl responsibly by identifying yourself (and your website) on the user-agent
 #USER_AGENT = 'xkcdTestSpider (+http://www.yourdomain.com)'